 If you just browse "collectibles" or "furniture," you miss out on a lot, because sometimes the best stuff is found under "Garden," "General" or "free stuff."
 So definitely, even slightly targeted searching is a better way to go.
 Here are some of the things we type into Craigslist when we're not looking for something specific:

 - industrial -- tends to pull up cool signs and metal shelving like the orange shelves below currently on Boston CL.
-We bought our old blue cabinet this way.
+We bought our

 - church -- yields interesting religious artifacts and old church pews.
 Also pulls up church sales (although you can exclude them, see below).